 Toujeo comes in two insulin pen options:

 The SoloStar® and Max SoloStar®.
-Your doctor will decide which may be right for you.
+Your doctor will decide which is right for you.

 Watch this instructive video.
 Amy, who is a real Toujeo patient and part of the A1C Champions program, will show you how to use the SoloStar and Max SoloStar pens.